Leadership is about making others better as a result of your presence

 Question: Is this only applicable in a business setting?

-Answer: Absolutely not.
-This is a life philosophy.
+Answer: No. This is a life philosophy.
 Think about parenting, coaching a sports team, or even leading a community group.
 The goal is always the same: to make those you influence more capable and confident on their own.